car hire Spain

 Aranjuez

-Distance from Madrid: 47 kilometres
+Distance from Madrid: 47 km

 The city of Aranjuez had been chosen by the Spanish monarchs as their summer residence during the 17th, 18th and 19th centuries.